AndiOxidant/SuperShit/README.md

 })
 ```

-Start the server and fire a curl against your API.
+Start the example `node examples/simple-api.js` and fire a curl against your API.

 ```curl
 curl -X GET -H "accept: application/json" http://localhost:7448/api/hello
 ```

+### Start a server

+The default port is 7448.
+It is not necessary to start a web-server, Supershit starts it when it's required.